-But, ‘lead magnets’ aren’t some newfangled tech trend.
-They’ve been an essential component in an advertiser’s arsenal for decades.
+They aren’t some newfangled tech trend.
+They’ve been an essential marketing tool for decades.

-He proved this with a simple experiment.
-He gave groups of people the option to select from different Amazon gift cards.
+He proved this by giving groups of people the option to select from different Amazon gift cards.
 Respondents could choose from receiving either:

 - A $10 Amazon gift card for free, or